Die Schnellboot-Seite

 "S 208" at high speed in the Baltic Sea - Picture: Archives Förderverein

 Early 1956 the actions of BBFPS were concluded.
-On 28.03.1956 all three new boats were handed over to the Bundesmarine and commissioned as "Silbermöwe" (P 6052), "Sturmmöwe" (P 6053) and "Wildschwan" (P 6054) for the "Schnellboot-Schoolsquadron".
+On 26.03.1956 the White Ensign was hauled down the last time on the three new boats.
+On 28.03.1956 they were handed over to the Bundesmarine and commissioned as "Silbermöwe" (P 6052 - ex "Silvergull"), "Sturmmöwe" (P 6053 - ex "Stormgull") and "Wildschwan" (P 6054 - ex "Wild Swan") for the "Schnellboot-Schoolsquadron".
 Commander of the squadron became the just promoted Korvettenkapitän H.H.
 Klose.

 "UW 10" (ex "S 130" and "UW 11" (ex "S 208") at Navalbase Flensburg-Mürwik - Picture: Archives Förderverein